dkebler/4S/README.md

 aws_access_key_id =  <access key from IAM user you created with policy below>
 ```

-3. Finally you to create an AWS IAM (or use an existing one) using the AWS web console.
+Finally you to create an AWS IAM (or use an existing one) using the AWS web console.
 Give that user an access policy to the buckets you'll be pushing to.
 This one worked below for me.
 Of course if you use an IAM user with full S3 privileges (like an administrator) you won't need this.
 But to be more secure why not set up an IAM user just for this singular purpose.
-This IAM users credentials are the ones that are used in step 2 above.
+This IAM user's credentials are the ones that are used in step 2 above.
 Note:  the IAM user name and the profile name above don't have to be the same but might as well make them the same.

 ````
           {